mpoelstra/Angular-OpenLayers-NL/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

+Just a prototype app to have fun with [PDOK](https://github.com/PDOK/locatieserver/wiki/API-Locatieserver) and learn things about Geo/Gis

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.